-Today, an estimated 1.6 billion people live in inadequate housing globally, of which 1 billion live in slums and informal settlements.
-This means that about one in four people in cities live in conditions that harm their health, safety, prosperity and opportunities.
-Lack of access to basic services is a common constraint in informal settlements and slums: worldwide 2.4 billion people live without improved sanitation and 2 billion are affected by water stress.
-In spite of a decrease of the proportion of urban populations living in slums from 39 to 30 per cent between 2000 and 2014, absolute numbers continue to grow.
-Currently, one guarter of the world's urban population is estimated to live in slums, 881 million urban residents as opposed to 792 million in 2000.
+in informal settlements and slums: worldwide 2.4 billion people live without improved sanitation and 2 billion are affected by water stress.
+In spite of a decrease from 39 to 30 per cent of urban population living in slums between 2000 and 2014, absolute numbers continue to grow: currently, one quarter of the world's urban population is estimated to live in slums, 881 million urban residents as opposed to 792 million in 2000.
 Young women- and children-headed households are often the most vulnerable to inadequate housing conditions.
-Homelessness is also a growing challenge and it is estimated that more than 100 million people worldwide are homeless.
+Homelessness is also a growing challenge and it is estimated that more than 100 million people worldwide are homeless.5

 Slums represent one of the most extreme forms of deprivation and exclusion and remain a critical factor for the persistence of poverty and exclusion in the world - indeed a challenge for sustainable and inclusive urbanization.
-Research shows that other forms of urban poverty in the form of informal settlements have become a worldwide phenomenon that is also found in the developed world.
+Research shows that other forms of urban poverty in the form of informal settlements increasingly become a worldwide phenomenon found also in the developed world.